Sperm whale: Distribution

 Populations are denser close to continental shelves and canyons.
 Sperm whales are usually found in deep, off-shore waters, but may be seen closer to shore, in areas where the continental shelf is small and drops quickly to depths of 310 to 920 m.
 Coastal areas with significant sperm whale populations include the Azores and Dominica.
 In east Asian waters, whales are also observed regularly in coastal waters in places such as the Commander and Kuril Islands, Shiretoko Peninsula which is one of few locations where sperm whales can be observed from shores, off Kinkasan, vicinity to Tokyo Bay and the Bōsō Peninsula to the Izu and the Izu Islands, the Volcano Islands, Yakushima and the Tokara Islands to the Ryukyu Islands, Taiwan, the Northern Mariana Islands, and so forth.
 Historical catch records suggest there could have been smaller aggression grounds in the Sea of Japan as well.
-Along the Korean Peninsula, the first confirmed observation within the Sea of Japan, eight animals off Guryongpo, was made in 2004 since after the last catches of five whales off Ulsan in 1911, while nine whales were observed in the East China Sea side of the peninsula in 1999.
+Along the Korean Peninsula, the first confirmed observation within the Sea of Japan, eight animals off Guryongpo, was made in 2004 since after the last catches of five whales off Ulsan in 1911, In April 2025, a 10-year-old adult male, 15–20 m long and weighing over 30 t, was sighted at the Port of Gwangyang. while nine whales were observed in the East China Sea side of the peninsula in 1999.

 Grown males are known to enter surprisingly shallow bays to rest (whales will be in a state of rest during these occasions).
 Unique, coastal groups have been reported from various areas around the globe, such as near Scotland's coastal waters, and the Shiretoko Peninsula, off Kaikōura, in Davao Gulf.
 Such coastal groups were more abundant in pre-whaling days.